vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

     Microsoft provides a variety of free migration tools to assist with migration planning and execution.
 In addition, if the tools provided do not meet a specific need, Microsoft has a rich ecosystem of partners that provide migration tools and consulting as well.

-    - Azure Migrate: Use Azure Migrate to assess known windows instances.
+    - **Azure Migrate**: Use Azure Migrate to assess known windows instances.
 Currently, the Azure Migrate service only supports discovery of machines hosted in VMWare, physical and Hyper-V hosted machines are coming soon.

-    - Microsoft Assessment and Planning Toolkit: The MAP Toolkit provides agentless discovery and inventory of computers and applications, hardware and software migration readiness assessments, software usage tracking, and capacity planning for virtualization, public and private cloud migration.
+    - **Microsoft Assessment and Planning Toolkit**: The MAP Toolkit provides agentless discovery and inventory of computers and applications, hardware and software migration readiness assessments, software usage tracking, and capacity planning for virtualization, public and private cloud migration.

 3. We need to minimize the amount of downtime during migration.
 How will we do this?
 What kind of downtime are we looking at?